-Green travel: 50 EUR once + up to 4 additional days once
+Green travel: 50 EUR + up to 4 additional days (both one-time stipends)

-Participants with fewer opportunities can receive an additional 100 EUR one-time plus travel expenses by distance (round-trip travel expenses).
+Participants with fewer opportunities can receive an additional one-time stipend of 100 EUR (for 5-14 days) or 150 EUR (for 15-30 days) plus travel expenses based on distance (round-trip travel expenses).

 - students and graduates with a disability of GdB 20 or more or with a chronic illness

-- students and graduates who spend their stay abroad with their child/children
+- students and graduates who bring their child/children along during the stay abroad

-- if applicable, working students (eligibility criteria - page 11).
+- if applicable, working students who have to give up or pause the job in order to go abroad (eligibility criteria - page 11).

-University staff also receive the daily rate plus travel expenses by distance.
+University staff also receive the daily rate plus travel expenses based on distance.

-The application can currently be submitted informally by email to Silke Viol with the following information:
+The application can currently be submitted informally by e-mail to Silke Viol by 31 March of each year and should contain the following information: